HMS Stephen Furness: Royal Navy service

 After the outbreak of the First World War in 1914 the vessel was converted to an armed boarding steamer and taken into Royal Navy service as a commissioned vessel, HMS Stephen Furness.
 She carried the pendant number M(I)23.
 She carried a part military and part merchant marine crew.

 In mid-April 1916 Stephen Furness was deployed, with fellow armed boarding steamer HMS Carron, on the route from Britain to Murmansk, which was the only available ice-free port for carrying supplies to Britain's ally Russia.

 In early December 1917 Stephen Furness was proceeding from Lerwick, Scotland, to Liverpool, England, for repairs.
-On 13 December she was spotted by German submarine UB-64 while in the North Channel, to the West of the Isle of Man.
+On 13 December she was spotted by German submarine UB-64 while in the North Channel, 10 miles east of the entrance to Strangford Lough, Northern Ireland.
 The U-boat launched a single torpedo which struck the Stephen Furness between her bridge and funnel.
 The vessel sank quickly, before her lifeboats could be launched, leading to the deaths of 6 of her officers and 95 crew.
+There were 12 survivors.
 Among the crew were five members of the Royal Naval Canadian Volunteer Reserve who are commemorated on the Halifax Memorial.

+Rediscovery of wreck

+The Ship's wreckage was rediscovered by a team from Bangor University and revealed in 2024.